7innovations/FixU-Machine-Learning/README.md

 # **FixU Machine Learning**

 **FixU Machine Learning** is a deep learning-powered solution designed to detect depression and support mental health initiatives.
-This repository contains backend, deep learning models, dataset, and notebook, resources to provide seamless integration with the FixU platform.
+This repository contains backend, deep learning models, dataset, and notebook.

 ---